Master of Arts in Contemporary Arts

-As soon as you are admitted and have paid your deposit, you will receive an email to activate your SFU Computing ID, which gives you access to email, the Student Information System, your payslip, web publishing facilities, eLearning systems such as Canvas, campus labs, and online Library services.
-Go here for more information.
+As soon as students are admitted to SFU and have paid their deposit, they will receive an email to activate their SFU Computing ID, which gives them access to email, the Student Information System, their payslip, web publishing facilities, eLearning systems such as Canvas, campus labs, and online Library services (more information is available here).

 Your library/ID card gives you access to SFU's library, semester loans of books, electronic databases, interlibrary loan, free workshops, and other services.